tarasomel/tarasomel/CONTRIBUTING.md

-This branch was created automatically and should contain translations provided by Crowdin(integration).
+This branch was created automatically and should contain translations pushed by Crowdin (integration).